phiryll/lexy/README.md

   The encoded order for non-`nil` values is signed numerator first, positive denominator second.
   There is no way to finitely encode rational numbers with a lexicographical order that isn't lossy.
   A lossy approximation can be made by converting to (possibly rounded) `big.Floats` and encoding those.

+Lexy provides a `Codec` for types with no value except the zero value, useful as value types for maps used as sets.

 Lexy does not does not provide `Codecs` for these types, but a custom `Codec` is easy to create.